zriyansh/signoz.io/blog/2022-07-12-container-monitoring-tools.md

 <br></br>

-[Splunk](https://www.splunk.com) is a full-stack infrastructure monitoring solution that can address real-time cloud monitoring requirements at scale.
+<a href = "https://www.splunk.com" rel="noopener noreferrer nofollow" target="_blank">Splunk</a> is a full-stack infrastructure monitoring solution that can address real-time cloud monitoring requirements at scale.
 It has support for both clouds and on-premises.
 It supports the integration of various tools, databases, and data processing platforms.

 Furthermore, it uses a docker logging driver, which outputs logs in a JSON file.
 It collects the data from multiple containers in multiple regions to a centralized server and feeds it into an analyzer.